-The whitepaper cover page shall include at a minimum: Title of the whitepaper, name and contact information of the individual and organization submitting the whitepaper, the Funding Area, the BAA number of this announcement, and the TPOC name, if known.
-If submitted under Funding Area Two (Seedling) the Cover page shall indicate which of the three Technical Thrusts the proposal will address.
+The whitepaper cover page shall include at a minimum: Title of the whitepaper, name and contact information of the individual and organization submitting the whitepaper, the Funding Area (Team or Seedling), the Technical Thrust that will be addressed, the BAA number of this announcement, and the TPOC name, if known.

-- b.
-TECHNICAL CONTENT (Funding Area One (Center)) (not to exceed eight pages): - i.
+b.
+TECHNICAL CONTENT (Funding Area One (Team)) (not to exceed eight pages):

+i.
 Scientific (max.
-6 pages) What is your basic idea?
+6 pages) - What is your basic idea?
 Why is it innovative?
 What are the technical challenges to this idea you will be focused on with your research?
-What are the scientific and technical approaches to overcome the challenges? - ii.
-Impact (max 1 page) If successful, how will this work improve the capabilities (energy density, sensitivity, structural properties, synthesis, and prediction of properties and characteristics) of future energetic materials and energetic material systems? - iii.
-Programmatic (max 1 page) To the extent known at this point, provide details on the research team, timeline, deliverables, and estimated cost of the research.
-A teaming approach to include Seedling awards shall be presented.
+What are the scientific and technical approaches to overcome the challenges?

+ii.
+Impact (max.
+1 page) - If successful, how will this work improve the capabilities of future synthetic biology systems?

+iii.
+Programmatic (max.
+1 page) - To the extent known at this point, provide details on the research team, timeline, deliverables, and estimated cost of the research.
+A teaming approach to include the Team award for the other Technical Thrust and the Seedling awards, as well as researchers within DEVCOM ARL and other organizations within the Army S&T Enterprise shall be presented.
 Brief per year descriptions are an acceptable level of granularity.

-- c.
-TECHNICAL CONTENT (Funding Area Two (Seedling)) (not to exceed four pages): - i.
+c.
+TECHNICAL CONTENT (Funding Area Two (Seedling)) (not to exceed four pages):

+i.
 Scientific (max.
-3 pages) What is your basic idea?
+3 pages) - What is your basic idea?
 Why is it innovative?
 What are the technical challenges to this idea you will be focused on with your research?
-What are the scientific and technical approaches to overcome the challenges? - ii.
-Impact (max 0.5 page) If successful, how will this work improve the capabilities (energy density, sensitivity, structural properties, synthesis, and prediction of properties and characteristics) of future energetic materials and energetic material systems? - iii.
-Programmatic (max 0.5 page) To the extent known at this point, provide details on the research team (if more than one PI), timeline, deliverables, and estimated cost of the research.
-Brief per year descriptions are an acceptable level of granularity. - d.
-ADDENDUM (Funding Area One (Center) not to exceed 1 page; Funding Area Two (Seedling) not to exceed 1 page):
+What are the scientific and technical approaches to overcome the challenges?

+ii.
+Impact (max.
+0.5 page) - If successful, how will this work improve the capabilities of future synthetic biology systems?

+iii.
+Programmatic (max.
+0.5 page) - To the extent known at this point, provide details on the research team (if more than one PI), timeline, deliverables, and estimated cost of the research.
+Brief per year descriptions are an acceptable level of granularity.

+d.
+ADDENDUM (Funding Area One (Team) not to exceed 1 page; Funding Area Two (Seedling) not to exceed 1 page):